 I grew up on the Internet in a time when social media meant writing comments on other people’s hand-built blogs.
-I remember a sense of whimsy, endless curiosity, and a beautiful lack of information overload.
-It instilled in me a deep appreciation for hand-crafted websites.
+The sense of whimsy, coziness, and a beautiful lack of information overload are highs I have been chasing ever since.
+The Web 1.0 has instilled in me a deep appreciation for a small-scale, intimate, and friendly Internet made up of hand-crafted websites.
 This is one of them.

 What I put on here